 Sencha Gokujo comes from the pastoral mountains of Kirishima, a cultivation region in the north of Kagoshima prefecture with widely untouched natural wealth.
 The undulating landscape of volcanic heritage, characterized by an abundance of lakes and hot springs among other natural blessings, offers the tea plant soils that are rich in minerals and nutrients, along with supreme climate conditions.
 Regenreiche summers and the regular drowning of the tea plantations in mist further contribute to a single variety, single origin and single picking Japanese Sencha tea of particularly intensive taste and individual character: floral, sweet, soft as silk and of tantalizing fruitiness.

 ‘Gokujo’ (極上) means ‘first class quality’ in Japanese, and our Sencha Gokujo lives up to its name indeed.
 In order to optimally exploit their active ingredients, the freshly picked, deep green leaves of the ‘Sae Midori’ tea variety are steamed, cooled, rolled and dried according to the characteristic procedure of Japanese green tea processing.
-The producer of this Sencha green tea, who is organic-certified to both Japanese and EU standards, packages the tea immediately upon completion of the processing cycle, so that the active substances, the aromatic fragrance and the intensive taste remain preserved throughout the tea’s journey to distant shores and right up to your tea cup.
+The producer of this Sencha green tea, who is health and environment-friendly-certified to both Japanese and EU standards, packages the tea immediately upon completion of the processing cycle, so that the active substances, the aromatic fragrance and the intensive taste remain preserved throughout the tea’s journey to distant shores and right up to your tea cup.
 We receive this green tea in decorative 100g packages, a choice that in turn we also offer to our customers.
 Selecting the non-repackaged decorative 100g bag, you’ll make sure to get our Sencha Gokujo into your cup in its freshest possible manifestation.

 Preparation: Dose tea leaves into the teapot, pour over with water tempered according to below recommendation, let infuse (see below for details) and pour out into previously prepared drinking or tea cups.